superwebshare/SuperWebShare-WordPress-Plugin/README.txt

 The Web Share plugin works on browsers like Chrome for Android, iOS Safari (from version 12.2), Samsung Internet for Android (version 9.2+), Edge for Android, Brave for Android, Opera for Android, Google Chrome 89 or later on Chrome OS and Windows, and Safari 12 or later on macOS and iOS.
 Otherwise, our fallback prompt will output the share icons, from which you can select the social platforms from our Fallback settings page.

-= Will the floating share button and Inline content button on the page and post appear on non-supported browsers? =
+= Will the floating share and Inline content buttons on the page and post appear on non-supported browsers? =

 By default, yes!
-If the browser doesn't support Web Share API, we show the floating share button and inline content share button on pages and posts.
+If the browser doesn't support Web Share API, we show the floating share and inline content share buttons on pages and posts.
 If you have disabled the fallback within our settings, we won't show the fallback prompt with social share icons and a copy link option.

 = Do you support WooCommerce product pages? =